clowee/The-Technical-Debt-Dataset/README.md

 ## How to cite

-Please, cite as "The Technical Debt Dataset, Version 1.0 [1]"
+Please, cite as "The Technical Debt Dataset, Version XX [1]", where XX is the appropriate version.

 [1] Valentina Lenarduzzi, Nyyti Saarimäki, Davide Taibi.
 The Technical Debt Dataset.
 Proceedings for the 15th Conference on Predictive Models and Data Analytics in Software Engineering.
 Brazil.
 2019.
 [Download the paper](http://www.taibi.it/sites/default/files/2019%20-%20Promise%20-%20The%20Technical%20Debt%20Dataset%20-%20ACM%20Version.pdf)